 Coachhouse (the), Durhamhill

-This high spec, newly-converted coach house is specially designed for big groups of friends or families to live in the lap of luxury while enjoying activities in any weather.
+This high spec, newly-converted coach house is specially designed for big groups of friends or families to live in the lap of luxury and enjoy activities in any weather.
 Big games room/cinema, huge dining table, cosy woodburners, friendly llamas and hens.
 The ecofriendly house sits in the heart of Galloway countryside, approximately 30 minutes drive from the fantastic Solway coast.
 The massive sliding glass doors give far-reaching views to the hills & bathe the house in natural light & warmth.
 The games room/ cinema is another converted coach house and has table football, table tennis, small air-hockey, and chess table.
 It converts into a cinema to enjoy wine, woodburner & popcorn.
-See our video of the place on our website on link lower right, in blue box.
+See the video of the place on our website on link lower right, in blue box.

 The house sleeps 12 people in 6 bedrooms .
 A sliding partition between the bunk & twin room can be opened, to allow the use of 2 extra guest beds, 2'6'' wide, (limited floor space), and we offer additional accommodation in the main house or a Bedouin tent.
 The huge oak dining table seats 14 (+2).
 There are 6 bath/shower rooms, including the en-suites.
 Underfloor heating & two woodburners add to the comfort.

 The house can be divided into two separate units, each with 3 bedrooms, and sleeping 6 (+2 on guest beds/sofabed) for individual rental (see pricing for 8 people).
 Two open plan kitchen/dining/sitting rooms each seat 6 or 8 people comfortably in sitting room part and have woodburner and flat screen TV & dvd player with surround sound - contact owner for prices.